$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Regularized theta lifts and automorphic Green's functions

-Moreover, Howard-Madapusi Pera \cite[Theorem 9.1.1]{HMP} shows that the Borcherds product $\Psi( f_{0, A}, z, h)$ takes algebraic values, so that the regularized theta lift $\Phi( f_{0, A}, z, h)$ attached to any $f_{0, A} \in M^!_{0}(\omega_{L_A})$ takes values in logarithms of algebraic numbers -- and hence in the ring of periods described in \cite{KZ}.
+Moreover, Howard-Madapusi Pera \cite[Theorem 9.1.1]{HMP} shows that this meromorphic modular forms $\Psi( f_{0, A}, z, h)$ takes algebraic values, so that the regularized theta lift $\Phi( f_{0, A}, z, h)$ attached to any $f_{0, A} \in M^!_{0}(\omega_{L_A})$ takes values in logarithms of algebraic numbers, and hence in the ring of periods (see \cite{KZ}).
 We have the following generalization for $f_{0, A} \in H_{0}(\omega_{L_A})$ a harmonic weak Maass form which is not necessarily weakly holomorphic.